cs3216/cs3216.github.io/coursework/facebook/index.md

-Note that a (not necessarily undesirable) side effect of AJAX is that it is completely invisible to the user – the browser does not give any visual cues that your script had issued an AJAX request.
-This is sometimes what you want; oftentimes however, it tends to lead to the false impression that your application did not respond to a user event (especially so if the call was triggered say by clicking the **Submit** button.)
-In such cases, it may be wise to implement your own set of visual cues – display a loading indicator and while your AJAX request is in progress, and remove it when it completes.
+Note that a (not necessarily undesirable) side effect of AJAX is that it is completely invisible to the user – the browser does not give any visual cues that your script has issued an AJAX request.
+This is sometimes what you want; oftentimes however, it tends to lead to the false impression that your application did not respond to a user event (especially so if the call was triggered say by clicking the **Submit** button).
+In such cases, it may be wise to implement your own set of visual cues – display a loading indicator while your AJAX request is in progress, and remove it when it completes.

 ### AJAX in jQuery